Mosaicism in Seraphim

 Seraphim: Does Color Matter?

-Based upon the history of how the breed was developed as well as test crosses, the color genes known to be present in Seraphim are: Recessive Red (or yellow), Satinette Piebald, White Flight, White-Sides, and some unknown genetic factor(s) connected to the White-Sides gene that also turn the tail white – “tail-whitening” genes.
-This gene combo is “The Seraphim Color Gene Complex.”
-As for visual color, Seraphim MUST at first be recessive red or yellow as juveniles, and the color distribution MUST be specifically in the Satinette pattern, i.e., colored wing shields and tail.
+As for visual appearance, Seraphim MUST as juveniles be recessive red or yellow and the color distribution MUST be specifically in the Satinette pattern, i.e., colored wing shields and tail.
 The head, neck and body are piebald (white), along with the 10 primary flight feathers.
 The Satinette pattern does not have to be perfect in young birds (it is difficult to breed a perfectly marked Satinette), but the pattern must be apparent.
-With the first molt, red or yellow feathers are replaced completely with white (on occasion this may take two molts to get every red feather).
-Typically, a Seraph is pure white by 6 months of age.
+With the first molt, red or yellow feathers are replaced completely with white.
+Typically, a Seraph is pure white by 9 months of age when it reaches sexual maturity.

 img020